nalemian/online-store-consultant/docs/reports/ai-usage.md

 ## Assignment 1

-No artificial intelligence tools were used in the completion of this assignment, as there was no necessity for their involvement.
-All work presented herein is entirely team's own.
+The LLM – Deepseek was used for finding the existing business solutions because of their unavailability using common search on web.

 ## Assignment 2